Bryan-Jimenez/hello-world/README.md

 # hello-world
-This is my first repository, expect a lot of copy pasted code from stack overflow.
+This is my first repository.